stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # SIR Model <a name="SIR_Model"/>
-Applying the models found in the literature (see SIR Reference) we can evaluate the model for spread of a virus by splitting the population into three categories, Susceptible, Infected, and Recovered.
+Applying the models found in the literature (see SIR References below) we can evaluate the spread of a virus by splitting the population into three categories, *Susceptible*, *Infected*, and *Recovered*.
 Then using a partial differential equation (recall your calculus), we can solve the rate of change of each category.

 The weights (or constants) are the Transmission Rate (ex: a = 3.2), and Recovery Rate (ex: b = 0.23).